 What I do

-I source refreshing, quality wines that are made with as little intervention as possible.
-Some of the wines are ‘natural' (nothing at all added or taken away at any point), and the rest are ‘low intervention’ (nothing except a small addition of sulphites and occasionally filtered).
-All follow organic or biodynamic principles.
+I source refreshing, quality wines from an ever expanding group of small growers across France, Italy, and Spain.
+Some of these wines are ‘natural' (nothing at all added or taken away at any point), and the rest I would classify as being ‘low intervention’ (nothing except a small addition of sulphites and occasionally filtered).
+All follow organic or biodynamic principles in the vineyard and winery.

-I then package these wines in boxes, bags and kegs.
+I then package these wines in 1.5 litre bags and 20 or 30 litre kegs.

 Why this kind of wine?